IMGT-CNRS/StatAssembly/README.md

 [^1]: TRD is inside TRA locus and so both loci are analyzed together.

 Haplotype must be one of the following:
-* Primary
+* Primary or pri or p (case insensitive)
-* Alternate
+* Alternate or alt or a (case insensitive)

-It is ***case sensitive***.
+The rest is ***case sensitive***.
 You can only have one alternate per primary (the line just after the primary) and as many primary as you want.
 Primary and Alternate are compared in graph.

 Contig, start and end should match SAM regions.
 Example in test files.